yc0/py-facebook-webhook/README.md

 I adopt environment variables to inject the PAGE_TOKEN and VERIFY_TOKEN for security, and easy to port on the docker environment.

 ```
+$ pip install -r requirment.txt
 $ VERIFY_TOKEN=<your verfiy token> PAGE_ACCESS_TOKEN=<your page token> python -m app.py
 ```

-the module support 5 parameters for non web server like unicorn or nginx.
+the module support 5 parameters for non web server like gunicorn or nginx.
 Since the webhook in Facebook needs SSL, you must run with CERT.

 --host